Jeff Minton

 Jeffrey Simon Thompson Minton (born 28 December 1973) is an English former professional footballer who plays as a midfielder.
 He scored 49 goals in 296 league and cup games in a ten-year career in the Football League.

 Minton began his career at Tottenham Hotspur, but only made two Premier League appearances before being allowed to join Brighton & Hove Albion in July 1994.
-He made 199 appearances for the "Seagulls", and was voted onto the PFA Team of the Year (Third Division) in 1998–99.
-He moved on to Port Vale in June 1999, but did not establish himself in the first team.
-He was transferred to Rotherham United in March 2001, and helped the "Millers" to win promotion out of the Second Division, before signing with Leyton Orient in July 2001.
-He joined non-league Grays Athletic in August 2002, before quickly moving on to Canvey Island.
-He helped the "Gulls" to the Isthmian League title in 2003–04, following their second-place finish in 2002–03, and also played in the 2004 FA Trophy Final.
-He moved onto Chelmsford City in August 2006, and helped his new side to the Isthmian League title in 2007–08.
-He signed with Welling United in July 2009, but left the club a month later.
+He made 199 appearances for the "Seagulls" and was voted onto the PFA Team of the Year (Third Division) in 1998–99.
+He moved on to Port Vale in June 1999 but did not establish himself in the first team.
+He was transferred to Rotherham United in March 2001.
+He helped the "Millers" to win promotion out of the Second Division, before signing with Leyton Orient in July 2001.
+He joined non-League Grays Athletic in August 2002, before quickly moving on to Canvey Island.
+He helped the "Gulls" to the Isthmian League title in 2003–04, following their second-place finish in 2002–03, and also played in the 2004 FA Trophy final.
+He moved onto Chelmsford City in August 2006 and helped his new side to the Isthmian League title in 2007–08.
+He signed with Welling United in July 2009 but left the club a month later.
 He joined amateur side Ware in November 2012.